-Southeast CDC's Neighborhood Spruce-Up Grant program funds meaningful, long-lasting, neighborhood-driven public space improvements in Southeast and East Baltimore communities.
+Southeast CDC's Neighborhood Spruce-Up Grant program funds meaningful, long-lasting, neighborhooddriven public space improvements in Southeast and East Baltimore communities.
 These projects aim to raise the quality of life, facilitate grassroots engagement and ownership of neighborhood spaces, improve personal safety and streetscape appeal, and/or enhance the quality of the environment around schools.

-This program is made possible thanks to the generous support of the Baltimore Regional Neighborhoods Initiative of the State of Maryland's Department of Housing and Community Development (MD DHCD).
+This program is made possible thanks to a grant from the State of Maryland Department of Housing and Community Development (MD DHCD) Baltimore Regional Neighborhoods Initiative (BRNI).